ahmed-habib/PhoneBookJumia/README.md

 	3- right click on the application then choose "Run As" then choose "Spring Boot App"

-* Running the Bake-end application on docker
+* Running the backend application on docker

 	1- CD to be inside the project